 That late-night Facebook conversation happened six months ago, and since then Guinivere and Moore have furiously put together a top lineup of local chefs, blues bands, breweries, wineries and the Peninsula's own Minister of Bacon, Tony Baker, chef-partner at Montrio Bistro and founder of Baker's Bacon.

 "When I first heard about it, I found out they were in talks with some mass-produced bacons out there, and I thought to myself, 'over my dead body, this is my town.
 I make bacon and it seems ridiculous that I shouldn't be part of this.'
-So I called the organizers and I'm so happy that we're involved in it."
+So I called the organizers and I'm so happy that we're involved in it.

 Baker will supply his artisanal double-smoked, dry-cured bacon to a lineup of local chefs and restaurants who will create special pork creations to serve to attendees — and compete with each other in a bacon challenge (the winning chef gets a trip for two to Las Vegas, staying at the famed Venetian Hotel, along with a spectacular Chef's Table Dinner for two at Valentino's).

 So look for some motivated chefs, among them Carmel's Chris Caul of Christopher's, who's practically packed for Vegas.